typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 _Refer to the files in the Chirper repository at `deploy/kubernetes/resources/cassandra` for more details._

-#### Build Chirper Docker images
+##### 3. Build Chirper Docker images

 Applications must be packaged as Docker images to be deployed to Kubernetes.
-This can be accomplished with both SBT and Maven build tools, both covered below.
+This can be accomplished with both sbt and Maven build tools, both covered below.

 ----------------------------------
 ###### Maven